OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

 1. To sync to the newest change in the parent epo, go to your fork on github and click the `sync fork` button, see the github docs [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
-1. Then you have get your updated `main` branch from your fork to your local machine.
+1. Then you have to get your updated `main` branch from your fork to your local machine.
 This is done via `git fetch origin` (assuming `origin` is referring to your fork, which is the default if you followed this step-by-step guide) or just `git fetch`.
-Then switch to your `main` branch and either do a merge or a rebase on `origin/main`.
+Then switch to your `main` branch and either do a merge or a rebase on `origin/main` by doing `git merge origin/main`.
 You can also stay on your feature branch and do the same merge or rebase.
 If you are not 100% sure that a rebase is a good idea, please use `git merge origin/main`.
    If you are sure that a rebase is a good idea, do `git rebase origin/main`.
 1. Create a pull-request on github, which is typically shown as a recommendation when going to the `poligrain` repo or it is directly recommended when doing a `git push` of your feature branch for the first time.